RepliconBioinfo/RepliconWrench/README.md

 RepliconWrench
 ==============
-Software that helps [Replicon](https://github.com/RepliconBioinfo/Replicon) predict replication timing.
+Software that leverages [Replicon's](https://github.com/RepliconBioinfo/Replicon) power to predict replication timing on a large scale.

+# Wiki pages to get you started